Plots allelic data as a grid of coloured rectangles.

 different numbers of possible alleles.
 The names of the alleles are printed

-on top of their colours if marker.annotate
+on top of their colours if marker.annotate is set to TRUE.

 Examples